• Overview

 Usage

-The HCL DevOps Plan plug-in imports and synchronize issues from an HCL DevOps Plan server into an HCL DevOps Velocity server.
+The DevOps Plan plug-in imports and synchronizes issues from an DevOps Plan server into an HCL DevOps Velocity server.

 Perform the following steps to create a value stream